Cystoscopy for Men and Women at New York Urology Specialists: All You Need to Know

 Cystoscopy is also performed as part of other procedures including TURP, TURBT, ureteral stent insertion and removal as well as other specific circumstances.

 Cystoscopy can be performed using flexible cystoscope or rigid cystoscope.

 Rigid cystoscopy is usually performed under spinal or general anesthesia.
-However in women it may be performed in the office settings with local anesthesia with minimal discomfort as the urethral anatomy is different in women.
-After the procedure similar side effects can be expected as after flexible cystoscopy which include frequent urination, urinary burning and small amounts of blood in urine.
-If one is unable to urinate after drinking adequate amount of fluid, has more than a few drops of blood in their urine or has symptoms of infection such as fevers chills or malaise, please promptly report these to the treating physician or go to the nearest emergency room.
+However, in women, it may be performed in the office settings with local anesthesia with minimal discomfort as the urethral anatomy is different in women.
+After the procedure, similar side effects can be expected as after flexible cystoscopy which includes frequent urination, urinary burning and small amounts of blood in urine.
+If one is unable to urinate after drinking an adequate amount of fluid, has more than a few drops of blood in their urine or has symptoms of infection such as fevers chills or malaise, please promptly report these to the treating physician or go to the nearest emergency room.